there are no children here.

 “For thousands of years men dreamed of pacts with demons.
 Only now are such things possible.
 And what would you be paid with?
 What would your price be, for aiding this thing to free itself and grow?”

-Use of AI, however, presents its own set of moral and ethical dilemmas.
-Where did its data come from?
+But the use of AI raises its own unresolved questions concerning authorship, consent, labor, and origin.
+Where did the AI's training data come from?
 How was it collected?
 Is it acceptable to use AI in any original art, under any circumstances?
 And what will its effects be on future generations?

 This website uses cookies to improve your experience.